smithlai/langgraph4j-android-adapter/README.md

 # LlamaAndroid

-LlamaAndroid is an Android app for on-device AI inference using LLama models with LangGraph4j and LangChain4j.
+LlamaAndroid is an Android app for on-device AI inference using LLama models with LangGraph4j and LangChain4j, supporting both local and cloud-based models (OpenAI, Ollama).

 ## Prerequisites
 - Android Studio (2023.1.1+)